Lab Lead

 Prof. Dr. Jakub Krukar

-I am Assistant Professor in Spatial Cognition - a branch of cognitive science studying how people think about, think in, and think with space.
+I am Junior Professor in Spatial Cognition - a branch of cognitive science studying how people think about, think in, and think with space.
 My background and approach are interdisciplinary, with an MA in psychology, a PhD from a department of architecture, and postdoctoral experience in geoinformatics.

 Methods I work with include virtual reality, mobile eye-tracking, spatial computation, Bayesian statistics, and architectural theory of Space Syntax.